OWASP/ASVS/5.0/en/0x10-V1-Architecture.md

 ## V1.3 Session Management Documentation

-This is a placeholder for future architectural requirements.
+This is a placeholder for future documentation requirements.

 ## V1.4 Access Control Documentation